 Therefore, we must tell our stories in rural and urban communities across our state and we must tell them over and over again.
 Advocacy should be part of your mission.

 - Become a member.
 Submit your membership application online or download and mail your application.

 - Be there.
 Visit the Statehouse.
 When you meet and greet your Legislators, you put a face on the arts.

-- Register to attend the Arts Alliance’s Legislative Appreciation Luncheon and see our 2014 SC Art Advocacy Day Information.
+- Register to attend the Arts Alliance’s Legislative Appreciation Luncheon and watch for our 2015 SC Art Advocacy Day Information.
 Held annually in February at the Capital City Club we provide an opportunity for you to eat lunch with your Legislator and let them know about the important work you do and why it’s important to fund the arts in our state.
 (See information from last year’s 2014 SC Arts Advocacy Day: 2014 AAD What to Expect ).

 - Participate virtually.
 Email your legislators in support of state funding for the arts and arts education, and let your legislators know your success stories and that you appreciate their support.
-To assist you, we have updated our 2014 legislative lists here, which you can print, save and share in pdf format:
+To assist you, see our 2014 legislative lists here, which you can print, save and share in pdf format: